software-students-fall2023/3-python-package-exercise-plant-3-0/README.md

 `generate_hacked_message(is_long, is_silly)`

-Description: Prints a message that makes it look like the user is being hacked.
+Description: Returns a message that makes it look like the user is being hacked.
 Return nothing.
 * is_long (bool): False indicates shorter output, True indicates longer output.
 * is_silly (bool): True indicates silly less realistic and silly variable and function names.